piratemermaid/fe-tracker/README.md

 [ ] Design for mobile
 [ ] Select skill goals post master class, or along path [ ] Maybe: Don't use user accounts?
+[ ] Keep track of previous playthrough data even if user starts a new one